Slinky: Operation

 When set in motion on a stepped platform such as a stairway, the Slinky transfers energy along its length in a longitudinal wave.
-The whole spring descends end over end in a periodical motion as if it were "walking" down one step at a time.
+The whole spring descends end over end in a periodic motion as if it were "walking" down one step at a time.

 When the top end of the Slinky is dropped, the energy of the tension change must propagate to the bottom end before both sides begin to fall; the top of an extended Slinky will drop while the bottom initially remains in its original position, compressing the spring.
 This creates a suspension time of ~0.3 s for an original Slinky, but has potential to create a much larger suspension time.

 A suspended Slinky's center of mass is accelerating downward at 1g (about 32 ft/s2); when released, the lower portion moves up toward the top portion with an equivalent, constant upward acceleration as the tension is relieved.
 As the spring contracts, every point along its length will accelerate downward with gravity and tension, and undergo a decrease in overall downward acceleration related to height along the spring due to the spring force changing with extension; at the bottom of the spring the upward initial acceleration reduces in accordance with Hooke's Law as the spring contracts, but the center toward which it is moving gets closer.
 Thus the base will have been displaced sufficiently toward the center of inertial mass for it to appear to have hung still.